toplap-cat/barcelonski-supertrio/presskit_en.md

 - Projectors with HDMI inputs.
   - Ideally three projectors, one for each performer.
   - Alternatively, one projector and a video mixer.
+  - Roger's visuals must be visible at all times.
   - The code of every performer should be visible.
+The code of the music performers might be overlayed on one screen if necessary.
 - A large screen behind the performers, or three screens, one for each performer.
   - Might just be the wall.
 - A reasonably powerful PA (audience should be able to feel the sound).